Cognoscan/condense_db/certs.md

 establishing links with other nodes.

 A certificate is a entry attached to a specific document containing only two
-fields: the `$schema` field, set to the hash of the Certificate schema, and the `id` field, set to the Identity that is being certified.
+fields: the empty string field, set to the hash of the Certificate schema, and the `id` field, set to the Identity that is being certified.
 The entry itself has the `cert` field, with an object having the `begin`, `end`, `name`, and `value` fields. the entry is then signed by the certifying Identity.

 - `begin` specifies the time after which the certificate is valid.
 - `end` specifies the time after which the certificate is not valid.